s-kostyaev/ivy-erlang-complete/README.md

 * record fields
 * macros names

+Also you can find:
+* definition of:
+  * functions
+  * macros
+  * records
+* references of:
+  * functions
+  * records
+  * macros
+* specs for:
+  * functions
+  * callbacks from used behaviours

-And also can find definition and references or show documentation for functions from standart library in your browser.
+And see documentation for functions from standart library in your browser.

 ![gif](https://github.com/s-kostyaev/ivy-erlang-complete/raw/master/try.gif)